qrtl/rpl-custom/website_sale_order_date_update/README.rst

 This module does the following:

-* Updates date_order of the sales order everytime the customer comes to the order confirmation page (/shop/payment) on the website.
+* Updates date_order of the sales order every time the eCommerce payment goes through the validation steps (i.e. /shop/payment/validate) after pressing the Pay Now button.

 **Table of contents**